KavyaMakaraju/AccessibleLLM/Chatbot/Documentation.md

 This FastAPI application serves as a conversational AI interface that processes user input, generates responses based on predefined prompt templates, and currently supports text input/output methods.

+## Models:

+The application uses llama2:chat model that is available on ollama.
+Gemma and orca-mini models have been tested before.
+## Prompt Templates:
+The application implements three custom scenario where it mentions a scenario .
+The LLM is prompted with this scenario and is told to act like the persona mentioned in the prompt template.

 ### API Endpoints:

 - **POST /process/**